LaDainian Tomlinson: 2005 season

 Tomlinson began the 2005 season on a regular season twelve-game streak of scoring at least one rushing touchdown, one short of the NFL record held by John Riggins and George Rogers.
 He tied and later broke the record in the first two weeks of the season, though the Chargers lost both games.
-In Week 3, Tomlinson rushed 21 times for 192 yards and three touchdowns and threw a 26-yard touchdown to Keenan McCardell as San Diego defeated the New York Giants 45–23.
+In week 3, Tomlinson rushed 21 times for 192 yards and three touchdowns and threw a 26-yard touchdown to Keenan McCardell as San Diego defeated the New York Giants 45–23.
 He was named AFC Offensive Player of the Week for his game against the Giants.
-After scoring in the next two games, Tomlinson entered Week 6 looking to tie Lenny Moore's NFL record of 18 consecutive regular season games with a touchdown of any type.
-In the game, a 27–14 win at Oakland, Tomlinson tied the record and became the tenth player in NFL history to run, catch, and throw for a touchdown in the same game.
+After scoring in the next two games, Tomlinson entered week 6 looking to tie Lenny Moore's NFL record of 18 consecutive regular season games with a touchdown of any type.
+In the game, a 27–14 win against the Oakland Raiders, Tomlinson tied the record and became the tenth player in NFL history to run, catch, and throw for a touchdown in the same game.
 He earned AFC Offensive Player of the Week for his game against Oakland.

-Tomlinson's touchdown streak came to an end the following week, as he was shut down in a 20–17 loss at Philadelphia, gaining only seven yards from 17 carries.
+Tomlinson's touchdown streak came to an end the following week, as he was shut down in a 20–17 loss against the Philadelphia Eagles, gaining only seven yards from 17 carries.
 It would be the only game in his career where Tomlinson had at least ten carries and averaged below a yard per attempt.
 He credited the Eagles' defense after the game, saying, "They brought the blitz.
 They got into the backfield.
 They really controlled the line of scrimmage."
-Tomlinson threw his third touchdown pass of the season the following week against Kansas City, and had the first four-touchdown game of his career in a 31–26 win over the Jets, with three rushing touchdowns and one receiving.
+Tomlinson threw his third touchdown pass of the season the following week against the Kansas City Chiefs, and had the first four-touchdown game of his career in a 31–26 win over the New York Jets, with three rushing touchdowns and one receiving.
 He was the first Charger since Chuck Muncie in 1981 to score four in a game.
-In Week 12, Tomlinson rushed 25 times for 184 yards and three touchdowns, including a 41-yard game-winner in overtime as San Diego won 23–17 at Washington.
+In week 12, Tomlinson rushed 25 times for 184 yards and three touchdowns, including a 41-yard game-winner in overtime as San Diego won 23–17 against the Washington Redskins.
 For his game against Washington, Tomlinson earned his third AFC Offensive Player of the Week nomination of 2005.
 After the game, Schottenheimer declared him the finest running back he'd ever seen.
 However, Tomlinson had no 100-yard rushing games and only a single touchdown over the remaining five games of the season, three of which the Chargers lost as they finished 9–7 and missed the playoffs.
-He was carrying an injury for much of this period, after picking up a rib injury in Week 13 against the Raiders.
+He was carrying an injury for much of this period, after picking up a rib injury in week 13 against the Raiders.
 His ribs were initially described as bruised, but later revealed to have been cracked.